Air & Space 18A: Production by Air and Space America, Inc.

 In 1991, Farrington obtained the Air & Space 18A Type Certificate, and undertook efforts to manufacture new gyroplanes as Air and Space America, Inc. with a selling price of $75,000.
 Work was also under way in 1996 to certify a Model 20A, fitted with a Lycoming IO-360 200 hp fuel-injected engine.

 Farrington suffered a heart attack in April 2000 (while flying an Air and Space 18A at an airshow) and died a few days after the subsequent crash.
 Farrington Aircraft Corporation ceased operations shortly after, and the gyroplane assets were sold at auction.

 Heliplane Aircraft Corporation International

 Heliplane Aircraft Corporation International purchased the type certificate (TC) and assets and expressed an intent to start manufacturing the 18A by 2015.
 The TC was transferred on July 21, 2011 per FAA TCDS database.
-The TC along with several aircraft were moved to Fort Pierce, Florida; the owner of HACI is Eugene Ferrel.
-Plans to fit the 18A with a DeltaHawk 200 hp diesel engine never materialized beyond the planning stage and the company has done little else.
+The TC along with several aircraft were moved to Fort Pierce, Florida; the owner of HACI was Eugene Ferrel.
+Plans to fit the 18A with a DeltaHawk 200 hp diesel engine never materialized beyond the planning stage and the company did little else.
 HACI filed for Chapter 11 Bankruptcy Protection on July 1, 2011.
-The Bankruptcy court has since converted the case to Chapter 7 and the type certificate and all assets are being liquidated.
+The Bankruptcy court converted the case to Chapter 7 and the type certificate and all assets were liquidated in a sale to TWMCC Leasing, LLC in which all creditors were paid in full and Mr Ferrel was kept on with the LLC as a paid consultant for several years.

 Heliplane USA

-Based on earlier writings, Thomas W McClelland formed Heliplane USA and purchased the TC and assets, however there is no record of this on the FAA TCDS database.
+Based on earlier writings, Thomas W McClelland formed Heliplane USA; this company is completely separate from and has no relationship with the leasing company which purchased the HACI assets out of bankruptcy.